Step 1 -Mediation information and assessment meeting

 Mediation Session Fees are payable in advance of booked appointments.
 They are the individual responsibility of each party.

 Administration and Document Charges.
-This payment is taken along with the first mediation session fee and covers administration and the production of documents should agreement be reached.
+This payment is taken along with the first or second mediation session fee and covers administration and the production of documents should agreement be reached.
 Please note that this only applies to a set of draft documents and a set of finalised documents.
 Any requests for amendments to these documents must be made in writing, be agreed by both parties and be limited to a single request.
 A further mediation session may be required if additional/fundamental changes are requested and this will attract a further fee.